IBM-Bluemix-Docs/sap-netweaver-ms-qrg/ms-set-up-infrastructure-32GB.md

 2. Click **Submit Order** on the right-hand side of the form.
 You are redirected to a page with your order number.
 You can print the page, because it is also your order receipt.
 In addition, you receive a confirmation email with the subject *Your IBM Cloud Order ## has been approved* with ## being your order number.

 After the order is submitted, the server, depending on your order, is available for use within one to four hours.
 You can check the Device Details screen on the main Customer Portal page (**Devices** > **Device List**) for a status of the provisioning steps.
 Click the **Device Name** that matches your given Hostname and Domain to see its status.

+## Bring your own license
+{: #byol}

+When you have your own operating system license, you install it on your {{site.data.keyword.baremetal_short}} based on the vendor's instructions.
+For more information, see [The no OS option](https://console.bluemix.net/docs/bare-metal/introduction-no-os.html#how-to-install-an-operating-system-on-a-no-os-server-).

 ## Next Steps